Office number: 1446 Van Hise Hall

-Research Interests: Literature and politics in imperial Russia and the early modern period; literary theory; political theory
+Research/Language Interests: Literature and politics in Russia and Europe from the early modern period to the nineteenth century; literary theory; political theory.

 My second area of interest is Russian realism, from its roots in eighteenth-century sentimentalism to the era of Great Reforms.
 I am interested in how ‘realist’ fiction functioned as a central medium for modernity’s social knowledge and political imagination.
 My second book project investigates the interplay between the sentimental gaze and political economies from Karamzin to Dostoevsky (and, in a broader perspective, from Adam Smith and Rousseau to Marx).
 Some of the other topics I am interested in are the political eschatology in late Gogol and Hegelian Germany; sovereignty and violence in War and Peace and the literature of the Napoleonic wars; and the relationship between modernity and the post-Romantic lyric in Russia and Germany.

 • Russian State University for the Humanities (RGGU), Ph.
 D. in Russian Literature (2005)

 • Russian State University for the Humanities (RGGU), B. A. in Russian Literature (2002)

 (list of publications and awards included in CV)